 National Gymnasium for Tokyo Olympics

 Built for the 1964 Summer Olympic Games in Tokyo, Japan, the Yoyogi National Gymnasium has become an architectural icon for its distinctive design.
-Designed by one of Japan’s most famous modernist architects, Kenzo Tange, the gymnasium is a hybridization of western modernist aesthetics and traditional Japanese architecture.
+Designed by one of Japan’s most famous modernist architects, Kenzo Tange, the gymnasium hybridizes Western modernist aesthetics and traditional Japanese architecture.

 Tange’s innovative structural design creates dramatic sweeping curves that appear to effortlessly drape from two large, central supporting cables.
-It’s dynamically suspended roof and rough materials form one of the most iconic building profiles in the world.
+Its dynamically suspended roof and rough materials form one of the most iconic building profiles globally.

 Sitting within one of the largest parks in the metropolitan region of Tokyo, Tange uses the context as a way in which to integrate his building into the landscape.
 The subtle curves of the structural cables, the sweeping roof plane, and the curving concrete base seem to emerge from the site appearing as one integrated entity.

-The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games both of which are designed by Tange and employ similar structural principles and aesthetics.
+The gymnasium is the larger of two arenas for the 1964 Summer Olympic Games, both designed by Tange and employ similar structural principles and aesthetics.

-The smaller pavilion which holds approximately 5,300 people is used for various small Olympic events, whereas the national gymnasium was designed to be occupied by 10,500 people primarily for the Olympic swimming and diving competitions.
-However, it was able to be transformed into a space to accommodate larger events such as basketball and ice hockey.
+The smaller pavilion, which holds approximately 5,300 people, is used for various small Olympic events.
+In contrast, the national gymnasium was designed to be occupied by 10,500 people, primarily for the Olympic swimming and diving competitions.
+However, it could be transformed into a space to accommodate larger basketball and ice hockey events.

 Influenced by Le Corbusier’s Philip’s Pavilion and Eero Saarinen’s hockey stadium at Yale University, Tange became intrigued with structure and its tensile and geometric potential.
-Similar to Saarinen’s design for Yale’s hockey stadium, Tange employs a central structural spine from where the structure and roof originate.
+Like Saarinen’s design for Yale’s hockey stadium, Tange employs a central structural spine where its structure and roof originate.

-The architect chose a suspension roof structure in which the roof was suspended by wire ropes, a method of construction never before seen in the world.
-Such unprecedented technology was a challenge
+The architect chose a suspension roof structure in which wire ropes suspended the roof, a construction method never before seen in the world.
+Such unprecedented technology was a challenge.

-Two large steel cables are supported between two structural towers in addition to being anchored into concrete supports on the ground.
-The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed cables are suspended off of the two main cables that drape toward the concrete structure that creates the base of the gymnasium as well as providing the necessary structure for the seating within the stadium.
+Two large steel cables are supported between two structural towers and anchored into concrete supports on the ground.
+The suspended cables form a tensile tent-like roofing structure; a series of pre-stressed cables are suspended from the two main cables that drape toward the concrete structure that creates the gymnasium base and provides the necessary structure for the seating within the stadium.